 Like corporations, nonprofits can get complex quickly and aren’t anywhere near as easy to form as say an LLC or sole proprietorship.
 There’s typically lengthy red tape, plenty of paperwork, and in corporate form there’s a board of directors, officers and many formalities involved.

 Learn more below or check out the best services for forming a nonprofit.

 Should I just have a lawyer form my business?

-The gist of this one is, you could, if you can afford it and you want super-specialized (expensive) legal help.
+The gist of this one is, you could and probably should if you can afford it.
 Obviously, a lawyer is going to get you the most bang for your legal buck, however our favorite options are doing it yourself or having a reliable online filing service take care of the heavy lifting for you.

 Do I actually have to ‘form’ my business?

 Technically no, but if you don’t form your business you’ll get no limited liability protection or any of the other perks of forming a business.
 We highly recommend checking out our business structure comparison guide to see the pros and cons of each – for example the differences between a C-corporation and an LLC.